 I had to go back to that bar.
 What would I say?
 I couldn’t even speak to him!

-I sprinted back in the direction that I thought the bar was in; I hurriedly looked at every shop, hoping to see the gelato store.
+I sprinted back in the direction that I thought the bar was in; Hurriedly looking at every shop, I hoped to see the gelato store.
 I couldn’t find it and my time was running out.
 I had to give up on this silly dream; I had to go back to my nightmares.

 Dejected, I walked back towards the bus.

 Suddenly, I heard feet hitting the cobblestones behind me.
 I swung around in time to see the man wave at me, gesturing for me to stop.
 We grinned at each other and he panted to a halt in front of me.
 His hands reached out for mine, and he held them tightly.
 Speaking in Italian, he rambled for a minute or two and I could understand none of it.
 He knew I couldn’t understand and he still spoke; he moved my hands around in his hands, playing with my fingers with his strong hands.
 His eyes were kind and sweet and his voice was sensual and comforting.
 Reaching up with one hand, he stroked my cheek.
 My eyes closed at his soft touch.

 We parted ways, and I ran through the streets of cobblestone with his touch burning a fire in my cheek.
 I ran past the wall of rulers and smiled at them as I passed.